 The fire broke out Thursday night in the regional capital of Urumqi, where temperatures have dropped below freezing after dark.

 Flames spread upward from the 15th floor to the 17th floor, with smoke billowing up to the 21st floor, according to multiple state media reports.
 The blaze took around three hours to extinguish.

-Videos circulated on social media showed an arc of water from a distant fire truck falling short of the fire, sparking angry comments online.
+Videos circulated on social media showed an arc of water from a distant fire truck falling short of the fire, sparking waves of angry comments online.
 Some said fire engines had been blocked by pandemic control barriers or by cars stranded after their owners were put in quarantine, but the reason why the truck was far away was unclear.

 Urumqi has not experienced a major recent outbreak, with just 977 cases reported Friday, almost all of them asymptomatic.
 However, as in many parts of China, local officials fearful of losing their jobs are leaning toward more extreme measures to prevent outbreaks within their jurisdictions.